mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/USART/USART_WakeUpFromStop/readme.txt

 @par Example Description

-This example shows how to configure GPIO and USART peripherals for allowing characters received on USART RX pin, to wake Up MCU from low power mode, using STM32F0xx USART LL API.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of GPIO and USART peripherals to allow the characters received on USART RX pin to wake up the MCU from low-power mode.
+This example is based on the STM32F0xx USART LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 USART Peripheral is configured in asynchronous mode (9600 bauds, 8 data bit, 1 start bit, 1 stop bit, no parity).
 No HW flow control is used.